survivejs/react-book/manuscript/getting_started/02_setting_up_the_project.md

 ## Conclusion

 Now that we have a simple "Hello World!" application running, we can focus on development.
-Developing and getting into a trouble is a good way to learn after all.
+Developing and getting into trouble is a good way to learn after all.